Applied Finance Capital Management LLC Boosts Stake in Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN)

 Several other large investors have also recently added to or reduced their stakes in REGN.
 Sunbelt Securities Inc. purchased a new position in Regeneron Pharmaceuticals in the 1st quarter valued at about $25,000.
 Sutton Wealth Advisors Inc. boosted its position in Regeneron Pharmaceuticals by 38.2% in the 3rd quarter.
 Sutton Wealth Advisors Inc. now owns 47 shares of the biopharmaceutical company’s stock valued at $39,000 after buying an additional 13 shares during the last quarter.
 Benjamin F. Edwards & Company Inc. boosted its position in Regeneron Pharmaceuticals by 1,933.3% in the 2nd quarter.
 Benjamin F. Edwards & Company Inc. now owns 61 shares of the biopharmaceutical company’s stock valued at $44,000 after buying an additional 58 shares during the last quarter.
 Milestone Investment Advisors LLC purchased a new position in Regeneron Pharmaceuticals in the 3rd quarter valued at about $54,000.
 Finally, Grove Bank & Trust boosted its position in Regeneron Pharmaceuticals by 27.8% in the 3rd quarter.
 Grove Bank & Trust now owns 69 shares of the biopharmaceutical company’s stock valued at $57,000 after buying an additional 15 shares during the last quarter.
 84.15% of the stock is currently owned by institutional investors and hedge funds.

-Several brokerages have recently commented on REGN.
-Truist Financial reaffirmed a “buy” rating and set a $1,045.00 price target on shares of Regeneron Pharmaceuticals in a research report on Monday, December 18th.
+REGN has been the subject of a number of analyst reports.
+Morgan Stanley decreased their price objective on shares of Regeneron Pharmaceuticals from $915.00 to $914.00 and set an “overweight” rating for the company in a research report on Friday, November 3rd.
+Barclays increased their price target on shares of Regeneron Pharmaceuticals from $935.00 to $1,020.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 23rd.
 BMO Capital Markets increased their price target on shares of Regeneron Pharmaceuticals from $1,055.00 to $1,082.00 and gave the stock an “outperform” rating in a research report on Monday.
-Piper Sandler increased their price target on shares of Regeneron Pharmaceuticals from $885.00 to $895.00 and gave the stock an “overweight” rating in a research report on Friday, November 3rd.
-Barclays increased their price target on shares of Regeneron Pharmaceuticals from $935.00 to $1,020.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 23rd.
-Finally, StockNews.com cut shares of Regeneron Pharmaceuticals from a “strong-buy” rating to a “buy” rating in a research report on Friday, January 5th.
+Deutsche Bank Aktiengesellschaft began coverage on shares of Regeneron Pharmaceuticals in a research report on Thursday, November 9th.
+They set a “hold” rating and a $800.00 price target on the stock.
+Finally, Cantor Fitzgerald reaffirmed a “neutral” rating and set a $850.00 price target on shares of Regeneron Pharmaceuticals in a research report on Tuesday, January 9th.
 One research analyst has rated the stock with a sell rating, five have assigned a hold rating and nineteen have given a buy rating to the stock.
 According to data from MarketBeat.com, Regeneron Pharmaceuticals currently has an average rating of “Moderate Buy” and an average target price of $931.22.

 Insider Activity at Regeneron Pharmaceuticals

-In other Regeneron Pharmaceuticals news, SVP Christopher R. Fenimore sold 1,680 shares of Regeneron Pharmaceuticals stock in a transaction that occurred on Thursday, December 21st.
-The shares were sold at an average price of $844.01, for a total value of $1,417,936.80.
+In related news, SVP Christopher R. Fenimore sold 1,680 shares of the firm’s stock in a transaction that occurred on Thursday, December 21st.
+The shares were sold at an average price of $844.01, for a total transaction of $1,417,936.80.
 Following the transaction, the senior vice president now owns 17,070 shares in the company, valued at $14,407,250.70.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 In other Regeneron Pharmaceuticals news, SVP Christopher R. Fenimore sold 1,680 shares of Regeneron Pharmaceuticals stock in a transaction that occurred on Thursday, December 21st.
 The shares were sold at an average price of $844.01, for a total value of $1,417,936.80.
 Following the transaction, the senior vice president now owns 17,070 shares in the company, valued at $14,407,250.70.
 The transaction was disclosed in a document filed with the SEC, which is available at this link.
 Also, Director Bonnie L. Bassler sold 827 shares of Regeneron Pharmaceuticals stock in a transaction that occurred on Tuesday, January 30th.
 The stock was sold at an average price of $959.00, for a total transaction of $793,093.00.
 Following the completion of the transaction, the director now owns 1,382 shares in the company, valued at approximately $1,325,338.
 The disclosure for this sale can be found here.
 Insiders have sold 9,911 shares of company stock worth $8,884,428 over the last quarter.
 8.83% of the stock is currently owned by company insiders.

 About Regeneron Pharmaceuticals